Mestre Gabriel

 After some years Mestre Gabriel left the forest and moved with his family to Porto Velho, the capital of the Guaporé territory (which would later become the state of Rondônia, Brazil) easing access to and expansion of the UDV.
-There the religious institution was formally registered on November 1st, in the year of 1967.
+There the religious institution was formally registered on November 1, 1967.
 Mestre Gabriel died on September 24, 1971, in Brasília, DF.
 By then he had already prepared a group of disciples who united, carry on and distribute the spiritual knowledge taught by Mestre Gabriel.
 Today the UDV has spread through the Brazilian Amazon and urban areas of the country, being present in all Brazilian capitals.
-The UDV is also present in numerous other countries such as the USA, Canada, Spain, Switzerland, Australia and others.
+The UDV is also present in numerous other countries, including the US, Canada, England, Spain, Portugal, Italy, Switzerland, the Netherlands, and Australia.